2010 Yazoo City tornado: Choctaw and Oktibbeha counties

-Entering Choctaw County, the tornado maintained mid-range EF2 intensity, mainly snapping and uprooting trees.
-Along Highway 413, east of French Camp, the tornado intensified to high-end EF3 strength with estimated wind speeds between 165 mph, mostly demolishing a well-built home, with a few interior walls left standing.
-A Crossroads Grocery was completely destroyed as the cinderblock structure collapsed.
-The owner, his wife, and four other people sheltered in the store's freezer when the tornado struck, everyone survived with minor injuries.
-A steel storage fuel tank was uprooted from the ground and threw into the store and rest against the door of the freezer.
-Two well-built homes had most of their exterior walls collapse, multiple of homes had significant roof damage, and several trees snapped.
-The tornado weakened slightly to mid-range EF3 intensity crossing Stewart Weir Road, mostly leveling the exterior walls of a one story home.
-A communication tower collapsed, a single-wide mobile home was destroyed, an outbuilding was demolished, and the Millsprings Church and its buildings sustained considerable roof damage.
-The tornado crossed the intersection of White and Prewitt Cemetery Road, demolishing several mobile homes at mid-range EF2 intensity, inflicting significant roof damage to a home, and significant timber damage.
+Entering Choctaw County, numerous trees were snapped or uprooted near the county line by the tornado at EF2 intensity.
+Along MS 413, east of French Camp, the tornado intensified to high-end EF3 strength with estimated wind speeds of 165 mph.
+A well-built home was mostly demolished, leaving a few interior walls standing, receiving the aforementioned rating.
+The Crossroads Grocery store was completely destroyed as the cinderblock structure collapsed.
+The owner, his wife, and four other people sheltered in the store's freezer when the tornado struck; everyone survived with minor injuries.
+A steel storage fuel tank was uprooted from the ground and thrown into the store, landing against the door of the freezer.
+A couple homes had most of their exterior walls collapse, with several other homes sustaining significant roof damage, and several trees snapped.
+The tornado crossed Steward Weir Road, taking down the exterior walls of another home at EF3 intensity.
+Alongside that, a communication tower collapsed, and a mobile home and an outbuilding were destroyed.
+The Millsprings Church and its surrounding buildings sustained considerable roof damage.
+The tornado crossed the intersection of White and Prewitt Cemetery Road, demolishing several mobile homes that were given EF2 ratings.
+The tornado also inflicted roof damage to a home and significant timber damage.